crond-jaist/iotrain-sim/README.md

 ```

 Once the training interface is displayed as shown in the screenshot
-below, we suggest that you select the menu entry `System Introduction
+below, we suggest that you select the menu entry `System Introduction`
-> IoTrain-Sim Overview` for an introduction to IoTrain-Sim.
-To learn
+&gt; `IoTrain-Sim Overview` for an introduction to IoTrain-Sim.
+To
-more about the available training content, and especially about how to
+learn more about the available training content, and especially about
-add new training content to the IoTrain-Sim database, see the
+how to add new training content to the IoTrain-Sim database, see the
 [Training Content Guide](content_guide.md) that is also available in
 the distribution.